Tuning Guide

 cosmic_graph.neighborhood

-What it is: The method used to compute normalized edge weights from the accumulated Pseudo-Laplacian.
+The method used to compute normalized edge weights from the accumulated pseudo-Laplacian.
 Currently "node" is the only supported value.

 Output Parameters